Number of students per year: 1 - 2

 Professor Marta Lahr

-Reader in Human Evolutionary Biology
+Professor of Human Evolutionary Biology and Prehistory

 My interests cover many aspects of human evolution, from the study of morphological evolution in the genus Homo, to human evolutionary history and dispersals, evolutionary genetics and adaptation in hunter-gatherers, the formation of population boundaries, and the evolution of diversity in technology and tools.